Real Estate in The Hague, The Netherlands

 We asked foreigners in The Hague what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in The Hague typically include a refrigerator, stove, oven, dishwasher, washing machine, and dryer.
-Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," said one in The Hague.
+Additionally, some properties may include a microwave, toaster, and other small kitchen appliances," wrote one expat who made the move to The Hague.

 Additional Information about Searching for a Home in The Hague: